September 3rd, 2019 Last Updated on: August 9th, 2021

 Spirituality as a Spatial Truth

-While, from an outside perspective, forcing native people out of their ancestral homes and pushing them westward or onto reservations is a deplorable act, it might not be fully understood as an affront to their spirituality.
+While, from an outside perspective, forcing American Indians out of their ancestral homes and pushing them westward or onto reservations is a deplorable act, it might not be fully understood as an affront to their spirituality.
 Concepts of holy ground, sacred lands, or the ever-present “Indian graveyards” in ghost stories touch on the importance of place or space when it comes to Native American religious beliefs and practices.

 Many commonly held beliefs rely on this sense of spatial truth.
 After all, if the sacred mystery exists in mountains, people, fish, and stones, the land itself is part of the peoples' spiritual existence.[xiv]
 Everything is alive and sentient to a degree.
 With this understanding, the idea of moving people off their patch of land becomes that much more destructive to their spirituality.